 1. Essential elements that make a valid contract

 2. What is a valid contract?
 Know its elements and benefits

 3. Contract management software – an ultimate guide

 Difference between a unilateral and bilateral contract

-The most basic difference between a unilateral and bilateral contract is the reciprocal obligation from both parties.
+The most basic difference between a unilateral and a bilateral contract is the reciprocal obligation of both parties.
 This is the basic foundation of these two types of contracts.

 |Basis||Unilateral contract||Bilateral contract|

 |Party’s promise||Only one party (the offeror) is obligated to fulfill the promise.||The contract is based on the mutual promise of both parties to fulfill their obligations.|

 |Offer||This contract presents open requests and optional offers to anyone who is willing to perform.||An offer in a bilateral contract is extended by one party specifically to the other party.|